International Journal of Innovation and Entrepreneurship

 Institute for Global Prosperity, University College London, UK

-School of Business and Law, University of East London, UK
+Business & Law, University of East London, UK

 Circular Economy Technologist, Mitsubishi Chemical Group, UK

 Barts Cancer Institute, Queen Marry University of London, UK

 Chief Technology Officer and Cofounder, VacV Biotherapeutics Ltd, UK